merenlab/merenlab.org/software/anvio/help/index.md

 image:
   featurerelative: images/header.png
   display: true
+redirect_from:
+    - /help
 ---

-A complete list of current anvi'o programs and artifacts.
+On this page you will find a complete list of anvi'o programs and artifacts.

+{:.notice}
+Visit <a href="http://merenlab.org/2019/10/07/getting-help/">this page</a> to learn <b>how to get help from the anvi'o community</b>.

+{:.notice}
+Visit <a href="http://merenlab.org/software/anvio/vignette/">this page</a> to see a complete <b>list of anvi'o programs and their command line arguments</b>.

 {% include _project-anvio-version.html %}